lichen-community-systems/Flocking/README.md

  * A new format for specifying connections between unit generators
  * A "live data merging" environment for live coding
  * Graphical editing of Flocking synth defs
- * A block-accurate scheduler and more sample-accurate scheduling unit generators
- * Multichannel expansion

 Unplanned features, bug fixes, and contributions are welcome and appreciated, of course.
 The Flocking project adheres to the [Contributor Covenant guidelines](http://contributor-covenant.org/version/1/2/0/), and is an open and welcoming community.